minxinping0105/archipelago-hotstuff/README.md

 > :warning: **[WARNING]** Note that `exp1-archipelago-local` and `exp1-archipelago-azure` are different experiments.
 Type the correct one you want to conduct.

-## Validating the Claims
+## Validate the Claims

 We made 4 claims which can be found in Figure 3 of our submission.
-We copy-and-paste here.
+We copy-and-paste them here.

 - **claim1**: Archipelago achieves higher throughput than its baselines at the cost of increased latency (latencies are competitive when batching commands).